API Node

 When using a variable in the body, be aware that:

-You can mix static values and variables in the same request body to create dynamic payloads.
+* You can mix static values and variables in the same body.

 </Step>